 If we have a bunch of meaningless data vomit in our hands, what are we supposed to do with it?

 That data doesn’t tell us anything.
 It doesn’t tell us the story of what happened in the business that month.
-We don’t have any way to translate that data dump into the financial and operational performance — there’s seemingly no connection between the two.
+We don’t have any way to translate that information into the financial and operational performance — there’s seemingly no connection between the two.
 And that can be really frustrating.

 We need to simplify that data so we can amplify the story of what actually happened in our business during the month.

-Click here to discover 5 critical things to do when it comes to your numbers.
+So here are 5 critical things to do when it comes to your numbers: